 4. Wright State University – Raj Soin College of Business

 Applicants to the Online MBA program must have a bachelor’s degree from an accredited college or university, a satisfactory GPA, and acceptable GMAT or GRE scores.
 Students should also be comfortable with technology and an online delivery format.
-Deadline of application is on June 1 (Fall semester), and November 1 (Spring semester).
+The application deadline is on June 1 (Fall semester) and November 1 (Spring semester).

 Program Concentrations and Specialization Options